Guam travel destination

 Is it safe to travel to Guam?

-Do I need a visa for Guam?
+Do I need a US visa to visit Guam?

-What's the best time to visit Guam?
+When is the best time to visit Guam?

-What language is spoken in Guam?
+Is English widely spoken in Guam?

 Ready for Guam?